-CURRENT DISCLOSURE REQUIREMENT CHANGES AMENDED DISCLOSURE REQUIREMENT Added new item to state the principal objectives of MD&A The objective of MD&A is to disclose: material information relevant to an assessment of the financial condition and results of operations of the company, including an evaluation of the amounts and certainty of cash flows from operations and from outside sources material events and uncertainties known to management that are reasonably likely to cause reported financial information not to be indicative of future operating results or of future financial condition.
+CURRENT DISCLOSURE REQUIREMENT CHANGES AMENDED DISCLOSURE REQUIREMENT Added new item to state the principal objectives of MD&A The objective of MD&A is to disclose: material information relevant to an assessment of the financial condition and results of operations of the company, including an evaluation of the amounts and certainty of cash flows from operations and from outside sources material events and uppertuities known to management that are reasonably likely to equal to the company. material events and uncertainties known to management that are reasonably likely to cause reported financial information not to be indicative of future operating results or of future financial condition.
 This includes descriptions and amounts of matters that have had a material impact on reported operations as well as matters that are reasonably likely based on management's assessment to have a material impact on future operations. material financial and statistical data that the company believes will enhance a reader's understanding of the company's financial condition, cash flows and other changes in financial condition, and results of operations.
+Regulation S-K, Item 303(a)